 The 2018 Draft Annual Emissions Report (AER) is available

-The amended report includes aviation emissions data relating to the reduced scope of the EU ETS up to April 2018 included.
+The amended report includes aviation emissions data relating to the reduced scope of the EU ETS for the current year.
 These data are updated on a monthly basis, bringing you the latest available information with each download of the report (late billing or credit for Route Charges, for example).

 SWISS ETS: acquisition of aviation data in 2018

-All Aircraft Operators included in the EU ETS list in 2016 and planning to carry out flights within the scope of the Swiss Ordinance in 2018 (flights within Switzerland and flights from Switzerland to the European Economic Area (EEA), are required to submit a tonne-kilometre monitoring plan to the Swiss Federal Office for Environment.EUROCONTROL will provide by the end of the year a Draft SWISS TKM report to all Operators who subscribe to the Draft EU ETS report and who have performed flights within the SWISS scope.
+All Aircraft Operators included in the EU ETS list in 2016 and planning to carry out flights within the scope of the Swiss Ordinance in 2018 (flights within Switzerland and flights from Switzerland to the European Economic Area (EEA), are required to submit a tonne-kilometre monitoring plan to the Swiss Federal Office for Environment.EUROCONTROL is providing a Draft SWISS TKM report to all Operators who subscribe to the Draft EU ETS report and who have performed flights within the SWISS scope.

 Reporting in accordance with art.
 28a.6 of Regulation 421/2014

 With Regulation No 421/2014, the Competent European Authorities authorised a simplified ETS reporting process for Aircraft Operators with under 25,000 tonnes of CO2 emitted in the previous year under the full scope of the ETS (all non-exempted flights from and to the European Economic Area).

 Art28a.6 in Regulation 421/2014 reads: